ArneFogh/BABackend/README.md

  - 🧐Nicklas Sienczak `@nicklassienczak`

 If you wish to contact us, you can mention us by tagging with `@` followed by the username.
 We will receive a notification and will be able to assist you.
-Our usernames are listed above! 🥰
+Our usernames are listed above!
+Thanks 🥰

 ## ⚖️ License